cocoascientist/Jetstream/README.md

 # Jetstream

-iPhone app for showing current weather conditions, using the [DarkSky API](https://darksky.net/dev/).
+iPhone app that displays current weather conditions using the [DarkSky API](https://darksky.net/dev/).
 The app is written in Swift with an MVVM architecture.
-The design is intended to mimic to default weather app on iOS, and uses combination of `UIScrollView`, `UIStackView` and Auto Layout constraints.
+The design is intended to mimic to default weather app on iOS via a combination of `UIScrollView`, `UIStackView` and Auto Layout constraints.

 ## Requirements

-* Xcode 9
+* Xcode 12
-* Swift 4
+* Swift 4.2

 ## Setup